Atlantic Inferno: Plot

 A second fire jet erupts several miles from the first.
 Deducing that the fire is travelling under the seabed and puncturing its weakest points, Brains warns that the next target could be Seascape itself.
 The navy prepares to evacuate the rig as a precaution, but Scott, discouraged by Jeff's admonishment, sees no need for any further action by International Rescue, reasoning that the fire will eventually burn itself out.

 Another undersea explosion dislodges one of Seascape's columns.
 As controller Frank Hooper and his assistant O'Shea are lowered into the water in a diving capsule to assess the damage, further explosions destroy the capsule's winch mechanism, plunging Hooper and O'Shea to the seabed under heavy debris.
 Brains predicts that the fire will rise up Seascape's borehole and consume the rig.
 Forced to act, Scott sends his brothers back out to rescue Hooper and O'Shea while navy helijets airlift the rest of the crew to safety.
 Realising that his place is on Tracy Island, Jeff cuts short his holiday and starts back home.

-Alan lands on Seascape to coordinate the airlift while Virgil re-deploys Gordon in Thunderbird 4.
+Alan lands on Seascape to coordinate the airlift while Virgil redeploys Gordon in Thunderbird 4.
 Evacuation complete, Alan takes off again moments before the rig disintegrates and Thunderbird 1 falls into the sea.
-Down below, Gordon cuts through the capsule's cables, then lifts it clear of the debris and up to surface.
+Down below, Gordon cuts through the capsule's cables, then lifts it clear of the debris and up to the surface.
 Using Thunderbird 2's grabs, Virgil transfers the capsule to a waiting navy ship.
 By the time Jeff arrives home, proud of his sons' performance, Scott needs a holiday himself and has no hesitation in handing control back to his father.

+Regular voice cast

 Production

 "Atlantic Inferno" was the first episode of Thunderbirds' second filming block, which partly overlapped with the production of the feature film Thunderbirds Are Go.
 The six episodes of this block are regarded as the second season, or Series Two, of Thunderbirds.

 In the opening scene, set in Australia, Lady Penelope detonates an explosive charge in a rock formation to clear a path for a giant road-laying vehicle.
 This scale model was a repainted version of the road construction vehicle from "End of the Road".

 During the filming of Seascape's destruction, a mishap involving a broken camera and a misheard cue ended in the full disintegration of the model while the camera was off.
 The crew were forced to rebuild the model and remount the shot.

 "Atlantic Inferno" is the only episode in which a Tracy other than Scott pilots Thunderbird 1.